voxel51/fiftyone/docs/source/user_guide/plots.rst

 __________________________

 All |Session| instances provide a
-:meth:`plots attribute <fiftyone.core.session.Session.plots>` attribute that
-you can use to attach |ResponsivePlot| instances to the FiftyOne App.
+:meth:`plots <fiftyone.core.session.Session.plots>` attribute that you can use to attach |ResponsivePlot| instances to the FiftyOne App.

 When |ResponsivePlot| instances are attached to a |Session|, they are automatically updated whenever